Senators seek to block Trump's arms sales to Saudis - Journal du Cameroun

-Senators across the political spectrum on Wednesday moved to block President Donald Trump’s plan to sell $8.1 billion in arms to Saudi Arabia and other Arab allies as US lawmakers’ frustration with the kingdom soars.
+US senators across the political spectrum on Wednesday moved to block President Donald Trump’s plan to sell $8.1 billion in arms to Saudi Arabia and other Arab allies as lawmakers’ frustration with the kingdom soars.

-The Trump administration last month said it would use emergency powers to defy Congress and provide munitions, aircraft maintenance and other military components to Saudi Arabia along with the United Arab Emirates.
+The Trump administration last month said it would use emergency powers to defy Congress and provide $8.1 billion in munitions, aircraft maintenance and other military components to Saudi Arabia along with the United Arab Emirates.

 Senator Lindsey Graham, a Republican who is usually in lockstep with Trump, voiced hope for “strong bipartisan support” in preventing the sales.